Maritime pine bark is an excellent mulch, both useful and very elegant.

 Thanks to bark, plants are able to develop and grow in weed-free, light and broken up soil that retains good moisture levels.

-Thanks to its mulching effect, bark keeps the soil from forming a watertight clotted surface, and lets your plants take full advantage of water and nutrients every time they are provided.
+The mulching effect of bark keeps the soil from forming a watertight clotted surface, and lets your plants take full advantage of water and nutrients every time they are provided.

 Bark mulch compared to other plant mulch